How to Pay Off Student Loans A Comprehensive Guide

 Debt Avalanche Approach

 Contrary to the debt snowball method, the debt avalanche approach prioritizes debts based on their interest rates, from highest to lowest.
-You continue to make minimum payments on all your debts while directing any additional funds towards the debt with the highest interest rate.
+You continue to make minimum payments on all your debts while directing any additional funds toward the debt with the highest interest rate.
 Once the highest-interest debt is eliminated, you move on to the next highest-interest debt.
 This method minimizes the total interest paid over time and may lead to faster overall debt repayment.

 Choosing the Best Approach